msmapricot/erefdoc/docs/infrastructure.md

 Class Agency is an example of an **entity class**, a class corresponding to a database table.
 The definition of entity classes is the reason for the technology name Entity Framework Code First.
-There are several entity classes in project Eref and each entity class is defined in a separate subproject called ErefEntities of the Visual Studio Eref solution.
+There are several entity classes in project Eref and each entity class is defined in a Class Library subproject of the Visual Studio Eref solution called ErefEntities.

 To cause the Agencies table to be built, the following three commands were executed in the Package Manager Console.